TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vpngw-sitetositevpnconnvnetgw.md

 # Site-to-Site VPN connectivity issues

+A Site-to-Site VPN gateway connection is used to connect your on-premises network to an Azure virtual network over an IPsec/IKE (IKEv1 or IKEv2) VPN tunnel.
+4 out of 5 customers resolve their Site-to-Site VPN connectivity issues using below steps.<br>

 ## **Recommended steps**
-4 out of 5 customers resolve their Site-to-Site VPN connectivity issues using below steps:<br>
 1. [VPN gateway reset](data-blade:microsoft_azure_network.VirtualNetworkGatewayResetBlade) may help if you lost cross-premises VPN connectivity on one or more site-to-site VPN tunnels<br>
 2. Troubleshoot on-premise connectivity issues using [VPN Diagnostics](data-blade:microsoft_azure_network.networkwatchervpndiagnosticsblade.id.$resourceId)<br>
 3. Review the VPN logs (available in storage account) to find any issues with the VPN tunnel or configuration of devices<br>